 Interview company managers.
 What technological resources do they use in their departments?
 Do they issue equipment to employees?
 Do they encourage employees to purchase their own equipment to use for work?
 Are they concerned about employee use of technology?
 Have they had to discipline or fire any employees for misusing electronic resources?
 What types of equipment do they need for their departments to function most efficiently and productively?

 Meet with the online team.
 Talk to the employees who oversee your company’s online presence and find out what your company is doing on the Internet.
 Is it active in social media channels?
 Does it have business blogs?
 If so, how does it handle reader comments?
 Are you podcasting or producing online video?
 Does the company keep track of what others are saying about it online?
 The answers to these questions will help you figure out whether and how you need to address employee contributions—whether official or unofficial—to the company’s online presence.

 Consult with the lawyers.
 Talk to your company’s attorney to find out whether there are any special concerns—or past problems—you’ll need to address.
 Has the company had to discipline or fire employees for electronic misconduct?
 Are there special concerns in your industry that you should consider?
 Do your state’s laws or applicable court decisions address privacy and technology?

 Get feedback from employees.
 Find out what employees are really doing.
 Although you could talk directly to employees, you’ll probably get more accurate results with an anonymous survey or questionnaire.
-Your goal is to find out how employees are really using the available technology, and in a face-to-face interview few employees will admit to things like sending personal email, visiting websites that aren’t related to work, or getting around the company’s electronic controls.
+Your goal is to find out how employees are really using the available technology.
+In a face-to-face interview, few employees will admit to things like sending personal email, visiting websites that aren’t related to work, or getting around the company’s electronic controls.

 Electronic Monitoring at Work